Skip to content

 Count methods return a number:

-• queue:count(state) — Count of items in the specified state ("New", "Prepared", "Failed", "Rejected", "Expired").
+• queue:count(state) — Items in the given state ("New", "Prepared", "Failed", "Rejected", "Expired").

 lua